bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 `Jupyter`_ notebooks are computable documents often used for exploratory work, data analysis, teaching, and demonstration.
-A notebook is a series of *input cells* that can be individually executed to display their output immediately after the cell.
+A notebook is a series of *input cells* that can execute individually to immediately display their output.
 In addition to  *Classic* notebooks, there are also notebooks for the newer *JupyterLab* project.
 Bokeh can embed both standalone and Bokeh server content with either.

 .. _Jupyter:  https://jupyter.org